syamfarh/tp/docs/DeveloperGuide.md

 * 3b.
 One of the indexes provided does not adhere to the restrictions (must be positive integers, separated by spaces, no duplicates)

     * 3b1.
-FAPro shows and error message:  "Invalid command format!
+FAPro shows and error message:  "Invalid command format!", along with instructions on how to properly use the command.
-      delete: Deletes the person(s) identified by the index number used in the displayed person list.
-      Parameters: INDEXES (must be positive integers, separated by spaces, no duplicates)"

         Use case resumes at step 2.